kmlasharma/WildCards/README.md

 * Starting context:
     * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter `delays.pml`.
+   * When prompted to enter a PML file, enter `delays.pml`.
    * The 'delay' construct will be correctly parsed, and the delays correcetly assigned.
    * Use of delays will be reported immediately.
 * Unit Testing: